HOW TO HELP YOUR DOG SCARED OF FIREWORKS?

 The best way to prepare dogs for fireworks is to think like a dog.
 They feel scared as they are alarmed by the loud noises of the fireworks but do not understand that fireworks cannot harm them.
+Read more in our blog: reasons why dogs are often scared of fireworks.
 That’s why they feel safer when they have a hiding space.
 You can make your dog a ‘safe haven’ or a ‘dog den’.
 If your dog already has a hiding place then this space can be used, making it as snug and secure for your dog as possible by adding blankets or bedding.

 If you are making your ‘dog den’ from scratch, try to do this a few weeks in advance so that your dog knows it is a safe place when fireworks start.